M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Applications

-Next let $\mU_\Phi$ be the formality morphism associated to $\Phi$ as in the previous subsection.
-One can use it to construct a proof of Duflo's Theorem along the lines of \cite{K1}, section 8.
-The Duflo morphism has the form
+Next let $\mU_\Phi$ be the formality morphism associated to $\Phi$ by the Tamarkin construction as in section \ref{sec:tamconstr}.
+One can use it to construct a proof of Duflo's Theorem along the lines of \cite[section 8]{K1}.
+The version of the Duflo morphism obtained then has the form

-where $J$ is the usual Duflo morphism.
+where $J$ is the usual Duflo morphism and the $f_{2j+1}$ are numbers, depending on the formality morphism.
 Hence there is a natural way to define another odd formal power series for $\Phi$, namely